 It is vital that children attend school every day, and only ever miss time if illness or other unforeseen circumstances make it completely impossible for them to come in.
 The expectation at West Wimbledon Primary School is clear: that every child is in school every day.
 Whilst there will be those rare circumstances where a child is just too unwell to come in to school, and that is understood, we do urge parents to send their child in whenever they are well enough to attend and are not at risk of passing on germs or infections to others.

-If your child is not well enough to come to school, please telephone the office by 9.30AM, to inform them of the reason for absence and when your child is expected to return to school.
+If your child is not well enough to come to school, please telephone the office by 09.30, to us of the reason for absence and when your child is expected to return to school.

 More information is available on the Gov.UK website.

 Request for Leave of Absence during term time.